5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 This expansive leisure park offers a mix of agriculture, adventure sports, and picture-perfect sights.
 It’s home to vast tea plantations and provides opportunities for zip lining, cycling, and even feeding cute, cuddly animals.

 Be sure to visit the iconic Singha statue, an imposing figure that dominates the park’s landscape.
-The symbol of Singha Corporation, this statue is a well-known landmark and provides a perfect backdrop for your memorable photos.
+This statue is the symbol of Singha Corporation, a well-known landmark that provides a perfect backdrop for your photos.

 Apart from enjoying the scenic views, you may also take part in tea tasting sessions where you’ll learn about the finesse involved in appreciating the subtle nuances of tea, its flavours, and brewing methods.